What is Aged Cheese? A Guide to the Cheese Aging Process

 • Article

-More and more we want to know what goes into our food; what its made of, how its made, where the ingredients came from -- and if you're a cheese lover, you may have wondered: How does cheese age?
+More and more, people want to know what goes into their food, what it’s made of, and how it’s produced.
+And if you’re a cheese lover, you may have wondered: How does cheese age?
 How long does it take?
-What does it mean?
+What does it actually mean when a cheese is called aged or ripened?

 Let’s start at the beginning.
-All cheeses start with the same four basic ingredients (milk, cultures, a coagulant called rennet and salt) and different cheesemakers take it from there.
+Most cheeses start with the same four basic ingredients: milk, cultures, a coagulant called rennet, and salt.
+Different cheesemakers then take those ingredients in different directions depending on the type of cheese they want to make.

 For example, each variety of cheese is aged, or “ripened” as the experts call it, to a different degree.
 Some cheeses undergo little ripening (think of fresh cheeses like ricotta), while others experience more significant ripening that can be due to: